crystal-lang/rfcs/text/0014-cancelable-timers.md

 Each `Crystal::EventLoop` implement must implement one method:

-- `Crystal::EventLoop#timeout(duration : Time::Span, token : Fiber::TimeoutToken) : Bool`
+- `Crystal::EventLoop#sleep(time : Time::Span, token : Fiber::CancelationToken) : Bool`

-  The event loop shall suspend the current fiber for `duration` and returns `true` if the timeout expired, and `false` otherwise.
+  The event loop shall suspend the current fiber until the absolute `time` (as per the monotonic clock) is reached.
+It returns `true` if the timeout expired, and `false` otherwise.

-  When processing the timer event, the event loop must resolve the timeout by calling `fiber.resolve_timeout?(token)` and enqueue the fiber if an only if it returned true.
-It must skip the fiber otherwise.
+  When processing the timer event, the event loop must resolve the timeout by calling `fiber.resolve_timer?(token)`.
+In theory it should only enqueue the fiber iff it returned true and skip the fiber otherwise.
+In practice, there might a race condition (the timer is canceled while the event loop is processing the timer) so the event loop is free behave as it requires as long as it can guarantee that the fiber will only ever be resumed once.

 > [!NOTE]
 > We could cancel the timer event sooner, but that would require a method on